Sausage Tree Camp

 | Read Reviews | Write a Review

 Sausage Tree Camp is the epitome of bush chic, set in a stunning location along the Zambezi River at the heart of the Lower Zambezi National Park.
 The camp provides a civilized approach to a true bush experience with lavish attention to detail.
-The pristine location and Sausage Tree Camp offer all the game, all the luxury without all the people!
+The pristine location and Sausage Tree Camp offer all the wildlife, and all the luxury without all the people!

 Our Expert Says